Develop your critical abilities and historical knowledge within a vibrant department of committed students and expert scholars.

 During the year abroad, you will take modules that are relevant to your degree programme at Lancaster and which have been approved by your department here.
 The grades you achieve at your host university will count towards your Lancaster degree.

-You can find out more about study abroad here
+You can find out more on our study abroad page.

 Lancaster University will make reasonable endeavours to place students at an approved overseas partner university that offers appropriate modules which contribute credit to your Lancaster degree.
 Occasionally places overseas may not be available for all students who want to study abroad or the place at the partner university may be withdrawn if core modules are unavailable.
 If you are not offered a place to study overseas, you will be able to transfer to the equivalent standard degree scheme and would complete your studies at Lancaster.